eastmaels/steemblog.github.io/_posts/account/deanliu/2018-04-18_lightning-network-scalable-instant-bitcoin-transactions.md

 - - -

-This page is synchronized from the post: [Lightning Network:  Scalable, Instant Bitcoin Transactions.](https://steemit.com/@deanliu/lightning-network-scalable-instant-bitcoin-transactions)
+This page is synchronized from the post: ['Lightning Network:  Scalable, Instant Bitcoin Transactions.'](https://steemit.com/@deanliu/lightning-network-scalable-instant-bitcoin-transactions)